 Finally an audio piece wove recorded memories with local sounds that played through out the space, but could also be listened to on portable cd players.
 Click the button to the right to hear the recorded memories.

 It was an incredible honor and privilege to receive and read, to listen to and witness, all the memories shared.
 Funny, poignant, ordinary, extraordinary, joyful, painful, authentic...each and every one shared provided the opportunity for recognition, laughter, compassion, emotion and validation.
 Especially in these fraught times, the willingness to share, and listen was powerful and moving.
 Every single one has been typed and archived on the memory page.
-I am currently working with the very amazing Avery Syrig on a catalog documenting the project so stay tuned to hear about when it will be available!
+Below is a downloadable digital version of the exhibition catalog documenting the project.
+Print versions are available for purchase: http://www.magcloud.com/browse/issue/1448242.

 A Special Thanks from Christine Aaron

 I want to thank ArtsWestchester for providing me with an Individual Artist Grant to pursue this project.
 I also want to thank the vendors and organizations below who generously donated their time, energy, and support to this Project by having all the materials onsite to help make participation easy and accessible!

 Kenise Barnes Fine Art

 Larchmont Music Academy